gratefulzadik/forgivenessnews/_posts/2018-09-02-Man-Forgives-Thug.md

 image-credit: "© Azam Jamil"
 excerpt: "“Because we all need forgiveness.”"
 ---
-<p>Saleem Shahzad was associated a long history of using torture and murder to accomplish his political goals as a member of the Muttahida Qaumi Movement (MQM) in Pakistan.
-Upon Shahzad's death, Azam Jamil came forward to announce his forgiveness of Shahzad.</p>
+<p>Saleem Shahzad's use of torture and murder to accomplish his political goals got him expelled from the Muttahida Qaumi Movement (MQM) in Pakistan.
+Upon Shahzad's death, Azam Jamil, one of Shahzad's victims, came forward to announce his forgiveness of Shahzad.</p>

 <p>“The MQM man who kidnapped and tortured me in 1991 has died of cancer.
 Although I still bear the scars, both mental and physical, I pray to Allah for his forgiveness.”</p>